dbeck/dbeck.github.io/_posts/2015-12-16-Scalesmall-W5-UDP-Multicast-Mixed-With-TCP.markdown

 #### Multicast address and membership

 UDP multicast is an interesting animal, because declaring that I want to receive multicast messages impacts the link layer.
-This is in contrast with what we normally do with other UDP and TCP sockets when we operate above that and don't mess with the MAC addresses.
-Plus I think the way it got implemented in the BSD socket API is pretty much of a hack.
+This is in contrast with what we normally do with other UDP and TCP sockets when we don't need to mess with the MAC addresses.
+(Plus I think, adding membership through `setsockopt` calls in the BSD socket API is pretty much of a hack.)

 The multicast membership has a corresponding link layer address which has a special mapping.
 Let's see how it looks: